Pace Title VI Policy

 delegated to the Pace Executive Director by the Board of Directors.
 Title VI staff

-for making Pace's Title VI Program a success.
+in the responsibility for making Pace's Title VI Program a success.

 Additional information concerning Pace's Title VI obligations and the complaint